ppoffice/hexo-theme-icarus/source/_posts/FAQ.md

 + language: zh-CN
 ```

-You can find available translation under `icarus/languages` folder.
+You can find available translations under `icarus/languages` folder.

 ### How to add an excerpt for a post?
 How to display the "Read more" button?
 Add `<!-- more -->` tag in your post.
 Post content before this tag will be marked as an excerpt and content after this tag will not show on the index page.